pingcap/docs/tidb-cloud/troubleshoot-import-permission-error.md

 If the configuration is not "Bucket owner enforced", the `AccessDenied` error occurs, because your account does not have enough permissions for all objects in this bucket.

-To handle the error, click **Edit** on the upper right corner of the Object Ownership area and change the ownership to "Bucket owner enforced".
+To handle the error, click **Edit** in the upper-right corner of the Object Ownership area and change the ownership to "Bucket owner enforced".
 Note that this might affect your other applications that are using this bucket.

 ## Check your bucket encryption type